 First, ice cream with alcohol is always tricky.
 Use too much, and the ice cream won’t freeze all the way.
 Also, I think the idea of alcohol in ice cream sounds a lot better than it usually is.
 The sharp bite of too much alcohol tends to monopolize the conversation.

 The other interesting problem in this recipe is how to include corn flakes without them getting soggy.
 I once tried making ice cream with fortune cookies and they turned to mush.
-Jake solved the problem by making super crispy cookies out of the corn flakes.
+Jake solved the problem by making super crispy cookies with corn flakes in them.
 The cookie pieces soften just slightly as the ice cream freezes, creating a perfectly crunchy, chewy texture to go along with the smooth flavors.

 You can find the recipe for both the ice cream and the corn flake cookies in their Humphry Slocombe Ice Cream Book, which has recipes for lots of their other great flavors as well.
 Be sure to try their “Here’s Your Damn Strawberry Ice Cream”, with strawberries perfectly matched with red wine vinegar.